DannyLuna17/BulletDroid/README.md

 ## Config Blocks

+NOTE: You can see config examples in [Configs Carpet](https://github.com/LunaPy17/BulletDroid/tree/main/configs).

 * REQUEST - Handle HTTP requests based on provided parameters (Headers, Postdata, etc).
 * FIND - Parse a substring between two delimiters in a variable.
 * SAVE - Set a string variable.